What Is a Gastrocnemius Release?

 A gastrocnemius release lengthens the gastrocnemius tendon.
 This is done to increase the flexibility of the calf muscle, which can decrease pressure at the front of the foot, improve function, and decrease deformity.

-Surgery can be avoided when appropriate range of motion and flexibility can be obtained with conservative treatment (stretching).
+Surgery may not be recommended if you can obtain an appropriate range of motion and flexibility with conservative treatment (stretching).
 It should also be avoided if there are contractures of multiple tendons in the leg, and not just the gastroc.

 Risks and Complications

 After a gastroc release, some patients experience nerve injury that results in irritation or numbness over the outside of the heel.
 This usually is temporary.
 In addition, some patients may notice a difference in the appearance of one calf compared to

 Most frequently a tight calf muscle is an inherited problem that only causes problems later in life.
 Other reasons for calf tightness are nerve injuries, muscle problems, and other medical problems

 like stroke and diabetes.
 People can also get tight calf muscles after trauma to the leg, ankle, or foot.